anamika1302/CS539-Ventilator-Pressure-Prediction/README.md

 Stacked Bi-LSTMs were implemented in Keras.
 Bidirectional Long Short-Term Memory (Bi-LSTM) networks was implemented as they are capable of learning order dependence in sequence prediction problems.
 LSTM networks are well-suited to classifying, processing and making predictions based on time series data.

-5-fold cross validation was performed and avaerage pressure was calculated after the 5 runs.
+5-fold cross validation was performed and avaerage pressure was calculated after 5 runs.

 Model parameters -
  * Bi-LSTM - 4 Layers
  * 2 Dense Layers.
 One hidden dense ayer with ReLu activation and one output dense layer.

-Following Mean Absolute Error, R-squared snd Mean Squared Error were obtained -
+Following Mean Absolute Error, R-squared and Mean Squared Error were obtained -

 <p align="middle">
   <img src="Images/lstm_error.jpeg" width="450" />